-In addition, there are dashboards that include turnaround times for changes – average days to price, review the price, issue the change order, and approve the change order – and details.
+In addition, there are dashboards that include details and turnaround times for changes, i.e. average days to price, review the price, issue the change order, and approve the change order.
 Finally, we included a report card for turnaround times by studio and individual Contract Administrators.

 - Performance Report

-We built a Performance Report module to be used as a scorecard to see the length of time the company and contractors/consultants is taking to respond to active items.
+We built a Performance Report module to be used as a scorecard to see the length of time the company and contractors/consultants take to respond to active items.
 These dashboards also allow for a comparison of contractors/consultants based on their average response times and types of documents they generated on past projects.
-When starting new projects, this information is useful to help make decisions in choosing consultants to be part of the project team, based on their past performance.
+When starting new projects, this information is useful for assigning consultants to project teams based on their past performance.

 - Project Stats

 This dashboard shows Principals and other stakeholders statistics for weekly submittal and RFI activity.
 These dashboards are well suited to subscription e-mails, where the snapshot can be automatically e-mailed out on a schedule.
-The collaborative nature of Tableau allows the reporting to be available to any project stakeholders, including Owners, without having to rely on Contract Administrators to generate and export reports.
+The collaborative nature of Tableau gives any project stakeholders, including Owners, access to reporting, without having to rely on Contract Administrators to generate and export reports.

 - Submittal Tracking